japila-books/spark-sql-internals/docs/expressions/Expression.md

 | trait
 a| [[Unevaluable]] Cannot be evaluated to produce a value (neither in <<expressions/Expression.md#eval, interpreted>> nor <<expressions/Expression.md#doGenCode, code-generated>> expression evaluations), i.e. <<eval, eval>> and <<doGenCode, doGenCode>> are not supported and simply report an `UnsupportedOperationException`.

-`Unevaluable` expressions have to be resolved (replaced) to some other expressions or logical operators at <<spark-sql-QueryExecution.md#analyzed, analysis>> or <<spark-sql-QueryExecution.md#optimizedPlan, optimization>> phases or they fail analysis.

 ```
 /**
 Example: Analysis failure due to an Unevaluable expression